 The video shows what a tooth fracture looks like.
 It also shows how the abscess isn’t always easy to find.
 These teeth should either have root canal surgery or be removed, as this one was.

-The dog in the picture at the start is a good example of an abscess caused by gum problems, or periodontal disease to call it by its correct name.
+The dog in the pictures both at the start and here are good examples of an abscess caused by gum problems, or periodontal disease to call it by its correct name.

 Preventing Tooth Loss